Friday

 Ohio's Udap law, the CSPA, makes it illegal for any merchant to do anything that is "unfair or deceptive" (the words in the law) to a consumer.
 And if they do, then the consumer may be able to recover triple their actual damages, attorney fees, and up to $5,000 in non economic damages for aggravation and inconvenience, etc. Car dealers hate this law.

-In other words, car dealers like Autos Direct not only wanted you to not be able to go into a courtroom where the public can find out what they did to you, but they also didn't want you to be able to use consumer protection laws against them at all.
+In other words, some car dealers not only want you to not be able to go into a courtroom where the public can find out what they did to you, but they also don't want you to be able to use consumer protection laws against them at all.
 Ah, c'mon, guys, don't you think that's a little too much?

-Well the Eighth District Court of Appeals thought so, when it decided Tamara Hedeen v Autos Direct Online, Inc. on Sept 25, 2014, and tossed out their arb clause.
+Well the Eighth District Court of Appeals thought so when it decided Tamara Hedeen v Autos Direct Online, Inc. on Sept 25, 2014, and tossed out the arb clause.

 Dayton, Ohio attorney Beth Wells reports that the appellate court ruled that "where a consumer's CSPA (Ohio's Udap law) claim is subject to binding arbitration, limitations on a consumer's right should not be allowed by a private arbitration forum."
-A couple of pages later in the court decision, the appellate judges threw out the arbitration clause entirely and held that Ms Hedeen now has the right to go to court.
+A couple of pages later in the court decision, the appellate judges threw out the arbitration clause entirely and held that the consumer buyer now has the right to go to court.

 A public court, where the public can see what is happening in our Justice system - that's what Justice should be all about.
 A Big Round of Applause to Attorney Beth Wells on a job well done.